 Switching up the exterior adds both curb appeal and value to your home

-There’s nothing wrong with a monochromatic home exterior design.
-But like clothing, the matchy-matchy look can sometimes turn your siding into a bit of a snooze fest.
+There’s nothing wrong with a monochromatic home exterior design, but it’s exciting to try mixing siding types.
+Like clothing, the matchy-matchy look can sometimes turn your siding into a bit of a snooze fest.
 You can liven up the neighborhood—in a good way—when you mix and match siding for your home’s facade.
-Here’s how to do it:
+Here’s how to mix siding types with the help of a local siding contractor.

 When it comes to pairing different siding materials, think about texture first.
 Some materials, like stone, will offer more depth and shape, while others create a sleek, elongated look.
 Combining two materials can give your home visual intrigue and allow you to highlight certain parts of the architecture.